The Limelight Hotels are proud to stake a claim of being “right in the middle of it all.” This frame of mind is particularly true during ski season.

 Baldy provides skiing for all talents including beginner, intermediate, difficult and advanced.
 Seventy-five runs are available, so skiers can easily spend a handful of days carving new and exciting trails.

-Pro Tip: Look down mountain from the Cold Springs chair and you’ll see the Cold Spring Chutes.
-Coming soon, Bald Mountain will be expanding into this wooded area, so plot your routes now!
+Pro Tip: Lookdown mountain from the Cold Springs chair and you’ll see the Cold Spring Chutes.
+Bald Mountain has expanded into this wooded area!

 Dollar Mountain is also great for the coldest of days, as the elevation tops out near 6,500 feet.
 This allows for slightly warmer temperatures and a decreased chance of chilly toes.